gwax/www-gwax/posts/2004/02/i-stole-figures-from-hippo.rst

 figures and instead now use class="alignright" and some CSS taken from the default (Kubrick) theme for Wordpress 1.5.

-.. |dancing hippo| image:: /pics/hippo.gif
+.. |dancing hippo| image:: /images/posts/hippo.gif
-   :class: alignright
+   :class: u-pull-right